Nutrition for PMS: Essential Nutrients to Relieve Symptoms Naturally

 Key Minerals

 1. Magnesium – Known as the “relaxation mineral,” magnesium is especially effective in reducing PMS symptoms like muscle tension, headaches, and mood swings.
-I recommend taking 250 mg, or roughly 2.5 mg per pound of ideal body weight, daily.
-Magnesium glycinate is a highly absorbable form.
+Eat plenty of magnesium-rich foods mentioned in this article on magnesium deficiency.
+I recommend also taking a daily supplemental dose of 250 mg magnesium glycinate, or roughly 2.5 mg per pound of ideal body weight, daily.
+Take your magnesium at night because it can improve sleep quality.

 2. Zinc – Zinc supports hormone balance by reducing inflammation, alleviating acne, and increasing progesterone levels, which is essential for PMS relief.